Not-Aryan/pset-3/README.md

 Once rectified, corresponding points in the two images should lie on the same horizontal line, which can be verified by the output image.
 Do not use OpenCV functions in this section.

-Now, run `python src.p4_image_rectification` get the rectified images of our test object.
+Now, run `python -m src.p4_image_rectification` get the rectified images of our test object.
 The rectification output should look like this:
 ![image](data/figures/rectified.png)